hexatomic/hexatomic/docs/user/src/howtos/example-import.md

-# Import an example corpus
+# Import and annotate an example corpus

 We will import an example corpus from the [ANNIS demo corpus page](https://corpus-tools.org/annis/corpora.html), namely the so-called